hack4impact-uiuc/flask-exercise/README.md

 ## Submitting

-When you're done with all the steps, open a pull request (PR) and assign your tech lead to review it!
+When you're done with all the steps, push your changes to your github repo!

 Let's run [black](https://github.com/ambv/black), a python formatter, before you submit.
 This removes all arguments on how we want to style your python code and gives reviewers a standardized style to review from.
 You must have it installed with `pipenv install --dev`